Political positions of Joe Manchin: Technology

-Manchin has advocated for broadband in West Virginia.
-In December 2018, he lifted his hold on nominating Brendan Carr as the commissioner of the Federal Communications Commission (FCC) after Carr stated his commitment to fund wireless broadband in rural areas.
-With 11 other legislators, he urged then-FCC chairman Ajit Pai—whom he voted for in 2017—to crowdsource its statistics on broadband speeds in 2019.
-Joined by senators Angus King, Michael Bennet, and Rob Portman, he called for the Federal Communications Commission to define high-speed broadband as 100Mbps down and 100Mbps up from 25Mbps down and 3Mbps.
 Manchin revived the See Something, Say Something Online Act with senator John Cornyn in January 2021, an act he previously sponsored in August 2021, to require online platforms to report illegal activities—such as the sale of opioids—to law enforcement, weakening the power of Section 230 of the Communications Decency Act.
 Manchin opposed Biden's nomination of Gigi Sohn as the FCC's commissioner citing her association with "far-left groups", in apparent reference to her work with the Electronic Frontier Foundation.